Becoming a Shoreline Student

 Federal Pell Grants

 This federal grant is available to eligible students enrolled at least part-time.
 In some cases, limited amounts of Pell Grants may be available to students enrolled for less than 6 credit hours.
-Grants will be awarded in amounts up to $6095* for the 2018-2019 academic year.
+Grants will be awarded in amounts up to $6895* for the 2022-2023 academic year.
+Students enrolled in a fourth quarter during the academic year may receive an additional award of up to $2298*.
 Determination of the amount is based on the FAFSA application information submitted by the applicant to the federal processor.

 *subject to change